 Grants Pass, OR – On September 26, 2006, at about 9:30 a.m. the Josephine County Interagency Narcotics Team served a search warrant on Discount Smokes and Beer in Grants Pass and the Elk City Market in Central Point.
 Detectives with JOINT claimed to local media that people using their Oregon Trail Card (Welfare) were purchasing methamphetamine (meth) at the Grants Pass location.
 The Grants Pass Dailey Courier front page article was titled, “Police say employee at GP store sold meth to Oregon Trail Card Users.”
 The Medford Mail Tribune top front page article was titled, “Cops: Store clerk rang up meth.”
 What sensation, what prosecution, what guilt!

-Harvinder Singh (Harvey), owner of both locations was stunned by the search and subsequent arrest of his nephew and employee 22-year-old Gurtejpal (Paul) Singh who recently came to the states from India.
+Harvinder Singh (Harvey), owner of both locations was stunned by the search and subsequent arrest of 22-year-old Gurtejpal (Paul) Singh, Harvey’s nephew and employee, who recently came to the states from India.
 Harvey Singh told the US~Observer, “The police didn’t find any drugs at our stores because we don’t have any and we have never sold drugs.”

 Paul Singh was charged with 7 counts: Identity Theft, Computer Crime, Unlawfully Using a Food Stamp Benefit or Food Commodity, Identity Theft, Computer Crime and Unlawfully Using a Food Stamp Benefit or Food Commodity.
 The alleged double charges are supposedly for two separate dates the alleged crimes occurred but what about the drug charges that were front page news in both the Grants Pass Daily Courier and the Medford Mail Tribune???
 No one has been charged with any drug crimes to date.